 Many jobs require repetitive motions—such as typing, knitting, working with computers and tools, and playing musical instruments.
 Working with these activities puts extra strain on their wrists and elbows, which may lead to carpal tunnel syndrome.

 It is a condition that affects the median nerve in the wrist caused due to swelling of the ligament that connects the wrist bones to the hand.
-Hand surgeon Dallas, TX, call it a lifestyle disease caused due to the various occupations which depend on using hands.
+Hand doctor in Dallas, call it a lifestyle disease caused due to the various occupations which depend on using hands.

 Symptoms of carpal tunnel syndrome